dr-amc/NFClogin/README.md

 3. Paste encoded password into [NFClogin.ino](NFClogin.ino) to use as a HID.

 ## Limitations
+- Encryption limited to a single 4-byte UID.
 - Maximum password size currently limited to 16 characters.